University Endowment

 This consistent and increasing distribution helps the university plan for the longer term.
 It also has meant that when other institutions were making cuts, delaying pay increases, and closing programs after significant declines in 2009, U-M, instead, had a $244 million distribution from the endowment to the general fund that year and avoided those types of sudden, drastic budget cuts.

-U-M’s investment performance puts it near the top of all endowments for both the past five- and 10-year periods, as reported by Cambridge Associates, an investment consulting firm that serves colleges, universities, and large institutional investors.
+U-M’s investment performance puts it near the top of all endowments for both the past five-, ten-and twenty-year periods, as reported by Cambridge Associates, an investment consulting firm that serves colleges, universities, and large institutional investors.

 Earnings from invested funds are used for two purposes: a portion (4.5 percent of the average fair market value) is spent, and anything above that amount is added back to the invested principal to preserve the fund’s long-term purchasing power against inflation and market volatility.
 For example, an endowed professorship established in 1987 with an investment of $2 million would require an investment of $3.6 million today to be equivalent.
 Reinvesting a portion of the earnings helps make such growth possible and ensures that U-M meets ongoing needs reliably and in perpetuity.